Does quantum mechanics require "conspiracy"?

 Even if we are not aware of this, we usually take for granted records at different times.
-But all that is available to us are the present time records of past events.
+But all that is available to us are the present-time records of past events.
 From these records or memories, we infer laws and make predictions about future times, and experiments confirm them.
-And this is possible because the invalid records are already forbidden by the constraints of the initial conditions implicit in the assumptions (a), (b), (c), and (d).
+This is possible because the invalid records are already excluded by the constraints of the initial conditions implicit in the assumptions (a), (b), (c), and (d).

-All these and more become apparent when we try to build a model, particularly (d) makes the necessity of fine-tuning clear, as it will be seen in more detail in Sec. \sref{s:counterexample}, Problem \ref{problem:no-incompatible}.
+All these and more become apparent when we try to build a model, particularly (d) makes the necessity of fine-tuning clear, as it will be seen in more detail in Section \sref{s:counterexample}, Problem \ref{problem:no-incompatible}. \end{answer}